microsoft/FactoryOrchestrator/README.md

 * **FactoryOrchestratorClientLibrary**
  .NET Standard library containing the client-side FactoryOrchestrator classes, required to interact with FactoryOrchestratorService.
 Also contains optional helper classes.

+* **FactoryOrchestratorPowerShellLibrary**
+ .NET Standard library containing a synchronous client-side FactoryOrchestrator class and Cmdlet wrapper classes, designed to be used via PowerShell.

 * **FactoryOrchestratorApp**
  C# UWP app project for FactoryOrchestratorApp.exe, the UWP provides a GUI (Graphical User Interface) to manually interact with FactoryOrchestratorService.